A Scale-invariant Generalization of the R\'{e}nyi Entropy, Associated Divergences and their Optimizations under Tsallis' Nonextensive Framework: Introduction

-where $\ln_q$ denotes the deformed logarithm function as defined in Appendix \ref{APP:q-deformed}.
+where $\ln_q$ denotes the deformed logarithm function (Definition \ref{DEF:q-deformed}).
 The Tsallis entropy with index $q$ can be written as the $q$-deformed Shannon entropy and coincides with the classical Shannon entropy (\ref{EQ:Shannon_entropy}) as $q\rightarrow 1$.
 The quantity $q$ is also referred to as the nonextensivity index of the system, since we have the relation

-The theoretical prediction from this nonextensive entropy has later been seen to be extremely accurate for several advanced physical phenomena which leads to a whole new domain of nonextensive statistical framework.
-See, among many others, \cite{Tsallis/Bukman:1996, Tsallis/etc:1998, Baldovin/Robledo:2004, Tsallis/etc:2005,Tsallis:2009, Plastino/Rocca:2015, Majhi:2017} for some interesting and useful theoretical applications, and \cite{Douglas/etc:2006, Liu/Goree:2008, Pickup/etc:2009, Devoe:2009, Khachatryan/etc:2010, Adare/etc:2011} for a few highly important experimental verifications.
-One important component of the nonextensive framework is to generalize the (linear) expectation constraints by the $q$-expectation or normalized $q$-expectation constraints, which we will come back to in Section \ref{SEC:LNE_MaxEnt}.
+The theoretical prediction from this nonextensive entropy has later been seen to be extremely accurate for several advanced physical phenomena which leads to a whole new domain of nonextensive statistical framework \cite{Tsallis:2009}.
+One important component of the nonextensive framework is the generalization of the (linear) expectation constraints by the $q$-expectation or normalized $q$-expectation constraints \cite{Tsallis/etc:1998}; they are also related to the information theoretic concepts of escort distribution (Definition \ref{DEF:escort}) and $\beta$-linear family (Definition \ref{DEF:beta-linear}) which we will come back to in Section \ref{SEC:LNE_MaxEnt}.

-Since the continuous advancement of science requires experimentation with more and more complex physical systems of nature and the analyses of complex data structures arising from them, there has always been a quest for new, more general measures of uncertainty that could possibly explain such complex phenomena more accurately.
-With this view, several other one and two-parameter generalizations of the entropy functional have been proposed in the literature, although not all of them have significant applications with experimental validity.
-We would like to mention two such recent generalizations of the Renyi and Tsallis entropy, respectively, known as Kapur's generalized entropy of order $\alpha$ and type $\beta$ \cite{Kapur:1967, Kapur:1969} and the $(\alpha, \beta)$-norm entropy \cite{Joshi/Kumar:2016}.
-For any $P\in \Omega^\ast_n$, these families are, respectively, defined in terms of two positive (unequal) reals $\alpha$, $\beta$ as
+Several further one and two-parameter generalizations of the entropy functional have been proposed in the literature, although not all of them have equally significant applications with experimental validity.
+We would like to mention two such generalizations of the R\'{e}nyi and Tsallis entropy, respectively, known as Kapur's generalized entropy of order $\alpha$ and type $\beta$ \cite{Kapur:1967, Kapur:1969} and the $(\alpha, \beta)$-norm entropy \cite{Joshi/Kumar:2016}.
+For any $P\in \Omega^\ast_n$, these families are defined, respectively, in terms of two positive (unequal) reals $\alpha$, $\beta$ as

-Note that, for $P\in \Omega_n$, the first one reduces to the Renyi entropy at $\beta=1$, whereas the second one reduces to the Tsallis entropy for either of its two tuning parameters being unity.
-Only the second one is symmetric with respect to $(\alpha, \beta)$, but both of them are related in the limiting sense as
+Note that, for $P\in \Omega_n$, if we set either of the two tuning parameters $\alpha$ or $\beta$ to be one, the first one reduces to the R\'{e}nyi entropy whereas the second one reduces to the Tsallis entropy.
+They both are symmetric with respect to $(\alpha, \beta)$ and are related in the limiting sense as